18F/handbook/_pages/how-we-work/tools/sharedcalendars.md

 ### Set up MAX account and sync GSA Google Calendars to them

-1. From your GSA Google Calendar, highlight the calendar name you want to share, click the `Options for [calendar name]’ menu button, and click `Settings for my calendars`
+1. From your GSA Google Calendar, highlight the calendar name you want to share, click the `Options for [calendar name]` menu button, and click `Settings for my calendars`
 2. In the `Access permissions` pane, check `Make available to public` and select the appropriate level of access (`See only free/busy` or `See all event details`) in the adjacent dropdown menu.
 Note: GSA personal calendars are configured to `See only free/busy` and cannot share event details.
 3. Copy the `Public address in iCal format` (this link should end in .ics) and keep it someplace handy.
 4. If you do not already have one, register for a MAX.gov account using your GSA email address: https://portal.max.gov/portal/home
-5. Under the `Personal Calendars` heading, go to your default calendar, which is listed as `My Calendar`., Click on the down arrow to the right of this and select  `Manage calendar synchronization`.
+5. Under the `Personal Calendars` heading, go to your default calendar, which is listed as `My Calendar`.
+Click on the down arrow to the right of this and select  `Manage calendar synchronization`.
 Paste the link you copied into the `The URL you are using to synchronize your MAX Calendar is:` text field and click `Done`.
 6. At this point, your calendar will start syncing to MAX.

 ### Configure partner calendar (non-GSA, non-Google Calendar) using Outlook